ONSdigital/dp-code-list-scripts/README.md

 `cd geo-specific-codelist`
 `./convert-cypher-to-gremlin.sh <new-file-name>`

-Each of these scripts can also take multiple cypher files as input, and in all cases will output the `.grm` file into the local `gremlin` directory.
+Each of these scripts can also take multiple cypher files as input, and in all cases will output the `.grm` file into the relevant `gremlin` directory.

 # Importing code lists

 #### Locally

-To load code lists locally, execute the script that relates to the correct dataset, and all of the relevant code lists will be imported.
+To load code lists locally, code lists have been grouped by dataset into a selection of YAML files.
+When loading code lists, you're likely doing it to satisfy the requirements for importing a specific dataset.
+The [`load`](code-list-scripts/load.go) program has been written to allow multiple code lists to be loaded to the relevant database by specifying a query language and which dataset YAML file defines the required lists.

-E.g. `./code-list-scripts/cpih.sh` will import all the code lists required for CPIH.
+e.g. `./load -q=cypher -f=ashe.yaml` will import all code lists required for ASHE datasets using the cypher query console.
+`-q`: query language - options are `cypher` or `gremlin` `-f`: YAML file
+Optional arguments: -u and -p for providing user and passphrase specifically to `cypher-shell`

+`Load` relies on both `cypher-shell` and `gremlin` query consoles, so make sure you have both installed, and connections to whichever database you're targeting.

 Note: Some code list scripts do not properly set their constraints, and code lists may be shared across multiple datasets.
 This may lead to a situation where running 2 different dataset import scripts results in 2 copies of the same code list in the graph.
 The import process will not work in this case.
 Be sure to only load each code list once.